Why My Guppy Died After Water Change?

 6 Reasons Why Guppies Die After Water Change

 Guppies don’t do well with sudden changes in their habitat.
 This includes temperature, chemistry, pH, lighting, and even the tank’s overall layout.
-This brings us to the most the 6 most important reasons why your guppies might die following a water change:
+This brings us to the 6 most important reasons why your guppies might die following a water change:

 – Chlorine in Tap Water